DuXDaniel/HoloCureControlMap/README.md

 3. Bind the controls you want for the controller.
   3a.
 Save the settings if you want.
 These settings will autoload next time you run HoloCureControlMap (from a .json file).
 4. Run the pad control and proceed to play in HoloCure!

+Feel free to play with this code as much as you want.